How to Tell if Your Brake Pads Are Worn Out - Real Pro Auto Service

 How often should you replace brake rotors?

 Brake rotors, like brake pads, are vital components of your vehicle’s braking system and should be monitored closely.
 You generally need to replace them every 50,000 to 70,000 miles, but this can vary based on your driving habits and conditions.
 If you notice vibration or grinding sounds when braking, it could be a sign that your rotors are warped or worn down.
 It’s important to check your rotors when you’re evaluating how to know if your brake pads are worn out, as worn-out pads can lead to rotor damage.
-If you ignore what happens if brake pads are worn out, you risk more costly repairs down the line.
+If you ignore the consequences of worn-out brake pads, you risk more costly repairs down the line.
 Regular inspections will help keep your brakes functioning safely.

 How brakes work — and how they wear down